Michael Iaconelli: 2003 to present

 Iaconelli started the 2009 season by finishing second at the 2009 Bassmaster Classic on the Red River.
 He was the runner-up to Skeet Reese by 11 ounces.
 Iaconelli would start the 2009 Elite Series season with top-ten finishes at Lake Amistad and Wheeler Lake.
 In August 2009, Iaconelli again finished runner-up in a championship tournament.
 At the Forrest L. Wood (FLW) Cup, he finished second to Greg Hackney by 3 ounces.

 Iaconelli's 2010 season began at the Bassmaster Classic on Lay Lake in Birmingham, Alabama.
-He posted a sixth-place finish with 37 lbs and 6 oz.
+He posted a sixth-place finish with 37 lbs 6 oz.
 Iaconelli's other lone top ten finish of the season came on the California Delta.